Ring Alarm vs SimpliSafe

 |Glass Break Sensor||✓* with Alexa Guard||✓|

-I bought the Ring Alarm Security Kit, which comes with a base station, keypad, contact sensor, motion detector, and range extender.
-I already had the Ring Stick Up Cam Wired and the Ring Video Doorbell 2, so I’m going to use that with my security system.
-As you can see, SimpliSafe’s Summerfort is a bit more extensive, adding on a glass break sensor, panic button, key fobs, and a siren.
-I should note that SimpliSafe offers a video doorbell, but the system I bought didn’t include it.
+We bought the Ring Alarm Security Kit, which came with a base station, keypad, contact sensor, motion detector, and range extender.
+We already had the Ring Stick Up Cam Wired and the Ring Video Doorbell 2, so we used that with our security system.
+SimpliSafe’s Summerfort was a bit more extensive and included a glass break sensor, panic button, key fobs, and a siren.
+We should note that SimpliSafe also offered a video doorbell, but the system we bought didn’t include it.

 Installing Ring vs SimpliSafe